gecskpdev/NearbyHostel/HOSTEL_README.md

    npm install cloudinary
    ```
 5. **No further setup is needed.** The backend API will handle all uploads and return the Cloudinary image URLs for use in the app.

+## UI Improvements
+- **Single Card Per Row**: Hostel cards are now displayed one per row for better readability.
+- **Modern Card/Grid Design**: The UI uses a clean, modern design with responsive layouts.
+- **Accessible Image Viewing**: All images are accessible and can be viewed fullscreen for better detail.

 ## Database Schema